-Elton John and 15 other highest-grossing concert tours of all time
+Elton John and 15 Other Highest-Grossing Concert Tours of All Time

-Today, the world is swaying to Taylor Swift’s beats as she is garnering the loudest cheers and applauses with her The Eras Tour.
+The world is swaying to pop sensation Taylor Swift’s beats right now as she garners the loudest cheers and applause with her sold-out The Eras Tour.
 According to many reports, the 52-stop concert is on its way to becoming one of the highest-grossing concert tours of all time.

-The tour, which started in March 2023, is proving to be a major extravaganza, and it concludes in August this year.
+The tour, which started in March 2023 and concludes in August this year, is proving to be a major extravaganza.
 Swifties, as the American singer-songwriter’s fans are nicknamed worldwide, are more than thrilled as The Eras Tour marks her sixth headlining tour and second all-stadium concert after the 2018 Reputation Stadium Tour.
 As per an April 2023 Forbes report, The Eras Tour is forecast to reach the top tiers of gross collections and earn about USD 620 million of which Swift can pocket about USD 500 million.

 Such a gross collection is possible if an average audience ticket price is USD 215.
 However, if the average ticket price reaches USD 700, Taylor Swift’s net earnings could be as high as USD 1.5 billion.
 Besides tickets, merchandise sales also account for a major source of tour revenue.